OPProductivity/anythingllm-pdf-parser-embedder-assistant/README.md

 - Detect extraction, OCR, embedding, workspace, and retrieval failures
 - Parse advanced PDFs using complex python scripts
 - Easy localhost user interface - no terminal required
+- Dark Theme and Light Theme (also follows System Theme if your windows dark mode only activates at night)
 - Adheres to common embedder context size limits
 - Use the optional desktop refresh bridge to make AnythingLLM Desktop reflect completed document changes more reliably.